lucasrothamel/reading-recommendations/README.md

 ## PHP
 - [php the right way](https://phptherightway.com) - foundation of professional php programming, should be obvious things, but with reading once
-- [Laravel Documentation](https://laravel.com/docs) - actually yes, just read it once.
+- [Laravel Documentation](https://laravel.com/docs) - very well structured, and always something new to be found.
+Code smarter, not harder.

 # Smaller references
 - [Markdown Reference](https://commonmark.org/help/)